csconner1998/InhouseBot/README.md

 *If you know what you're doing, feel free to skip around as much as you need.*

 **Cool stuff includes:**
-- A fully built Inhouse system, including a queue for joining games, automatic team assignment, W/L and point tracking, and a leaderboard
+- A fully built Inhouse system, including a queue for joining games, automatic team assignment, W/L and point tracking, and a leaderboard!
-- Integration with the Riot API for a soloqueue leaderboard (WIP) and rewards for playing games with other community members
+- Integration with the Riot API for a soloqueue leaderboard (WIP) and rewards for playing games with other community members!
+- Currency system with rewards for being active in the community, playing games, and supporting the teams!
+- Auto-updating opt-in Soloqueue leaderboard!

 **Coming Soon TM:**
-- Currency system with rewards for being active in the community, playing games, and supporting the teams
 - Currency betting on pro games and rewards
 ---
 ## Running the Bot